berylbir/berylbir.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of California, Los Angeles</a>.
-Ph.D. student in ECE Department
+subtitle: Ph.D. student at University of California, Los Angeles

 profile:
   align: right
-  image: berylSui.jpg
+  image: fox.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>email: wenhui.sui@ucla.edu</p>